norrdev/OpenGym/docs/index.md

 # NpNg: Cross-platform Private Offline Workout Tracker

-No resistration.
+No registration.
-No personal data needed.
+No personal data is needed.
 No tracking and telemetry.

 - Exercises catalog